Mansitos/SurviGame/README.md

 - **⚙️ Refactor:**
   - GetMouseWorldPosition() to move as static method on mainCamera and used everywhere where needed.
   - freeSelectedTile logic for building placer
+  - Inventory System -> fix serialization so that you can debug from inspector

 ## **0.0.2 [To define]**